FAQ

 What is the ROM cost for BOOSTER?

-We’re happy to provide a ROM estimate based on your mission needs — simply use our BOOSTER configurator or contact us with your requirements.
-In general, pricing scales with total impulse, number of thrusters, and any custom features.
-We work hard to minimize custom engineering so costs stay predictable and production stays efficient.
+We're happy to provide a ROM estimate based on your mission needs — simply use our BOOSTER configurator or contact us with your requirements.
+Pricing scales with total impulse, the number of thrusters, and any custom features – but stays comparable to electrical propulsion alternatives.
+Our design minimizes the need for custom engineering, so costs remain predictable, and production stays efficient.

 What is your production capability?

-Liftero operates a structured production line capable of delivering over 30 BOOSTER systems per year.
-With our ongoing facility expansion and standardized manufacturing processes, we are scaling toward 150+ systems annually to support growing customer demand and constellation deployments.
+Liftero operates a structured production line capable of delivering over 30 BOOSTER units per year.
+With ongoing facility expansion and standardized manufacturing processes, we are scaling toward 150+ systems annually to support growing customer demand and constellation deployments.

 Do you support propellant loading, and what equipment do we need for fueling?

 Yes.
 We provide full propellant loading support during your launch campaign, either at your facility or at the integration site.
-We supply the required Fuel Management Ground Support Equipment (FMGSE) for Nitrous Oxide and Propane handling, and can also train your team on safe procedures.
-If you prefer to procure your own equipment, we’ll give you the exact specifications, fittings, and operating procedures needed.
+We supply the required Fuel Management Ground Support Equipment (FMGSE) for Nitrous Oxide and Ethane handling, and can also train your team on safe procedures.
 BOOSTER uses standard industrial-grade propellants, so sourcing and handling are straightforward.

 Are the propellants expensive or hard to source?
 Do we need anything special to handle them?

-No. One of the advantages of BOOSTER is that it uses standard, widely available industrial propellants.
-Nitrous Oxide and Propane are inexpensive, easy to source globally, and do not require ITAR-controlled suppliers or specialized licensing.
+No. Nitrous Oxide and Ethane are inexpensive, easy to source globally, and do not require ITAR-controlled suppliers or specialized licensing.
 For handling, you only need standard high-pressure safety procedures and basic PPE (gloves, goggles, ventilation).
-We provide all fueling procedures, FMGSE specifications, and training if needed, so your team can handle the propellants safely and confidently.
-If you prefer not to handle propellants yourself, we can manage the entire process for you — sourcing, delivery, fueling procedures, FMGSE, and on-site loading support.
-We can assist at every step to make the process safe, simple, and predictable.
+If you prefer not to handle propellants yourself, Liftero can manage the entire process — sourcing, delivery, fueling procedures, FMGSE, and on-site loading support.

 Still have questions?